WeijieChen2017/SharkSeagrass/README.md

 - [License](#license)

 ## Project Overview
-The main objective of DolphinCoral is to synthesize high-quality CT images from PET images.
+The main objective of SharkSeagrass is to synthesize high-quality CT images from PET images.
 The research explores different model architectures, including convolutional and transformer-based encoder-decoders, to achieve this goal.
 The project also investigates techniques like VQ-GAN and pyramid image generation to enhance image detail and quality.

 ## Datasets
 ### Public Dataset